-Government Reporting Requirements 30 June 2014
+Government Reporting Requirements 30 June 2015

-Stuartholme is a Catholic Independent Girls' Day and Boarding Secondary School catering for Years 8 to 12 (Year 7 from
+Stuartholme School is a Catholic Independent Day and Boarding Secondary School catering for girls in Years 7 to 12.

 Established by the Religious of the Sacred Heart and inspired by the charism of Saint Madeleine Sophie Barat, Stuartholme has a global connection through its membership of the 'Sacred Heart' national and international network of schools.
 This network of schools operates under the ethos and philosophy of the Goals of Sacred Heart Education.
 Curriculum offered at Stuartholme caters for individual needs of students by offering QSA 'Authority and Authority registered' subjects and a selection of 'Vocational Education and Training' certificates.
 Stuartholme School has partnership programmes with the University of Queensland, Queensland University of Technology, Griffith University and Bond University.